zencart/documentation/content/user/template/listing_page_layout.md

 - The Featured Products page is configured by [Admin > Configuration > Featured Listing](/user/admin_pages/configuration/configuration_featuredlisting/).
 - The All Products page is configured by [Admin > Configuration > All Listing](/user/admin_pages/configuration/configuration_alllisting/).

-Listing pages also have the property of [pagination](/user/template/pagination/), where the results are shown in blocks, with naviation between blocks of results.
+[Listing pages are paginated](/user/template/pagination/) so that only a subset of the total number of results are shown.
+Navigation is provided between blocks of results.